 It is easy to say you have forgiven those who have wronged you but have you really?
 If you still feel pain and hate with the thought of that person, then you haven’t forgiven yet, and holding a grudge against someone affects your overall wellbeing.
-It affects your mental, emotional and eventually your physical health.
+It affects your mental, emotional and eventually your physical health, to the extent that you need a counselor (probably from BetterHelp) to talk to you.
 As Ryan M. Niemiec Psy.D. explains, “The strength of forgiveness has been shown to have a powerful buffering effect on stress.
 Those who are highly forgiving of themselves and others have a far less chance of having a mental illness.”

 Why You Should Never Hold A Grudge Against Someone

 - “Sleep helps your brain work properly.
 While you’re sleeping, your brain processes complex stimuli.”
 Staci Lee Schnell, MS, CS, LMFT said.
 But when you think too much, it causes you hours of sleep.
 Sometimes, your mind wanders, and unintentionally it all comes back to you.
 For some reason, even though you are lying still on your bed, you feel all fired up and ready to explode.
 It gets worse when you find yourself cursing!

 - It makes you miss out on events just because you’re trying to avoid a person.
 For instance, your company is holding a party, and everyone will be there.
 You wanted to come too, but when you learned that the person who hurt you would be there, you call it off.